Haavi97/Strava-timelapse-from-heatmap/README.md

 ## Notes

-- The scripts assume a consistent monitor setup
+- The scripts assume your activities contain "Tallinn Streets" in the name
 - Screenshots are taken from the second monitor
-- Files are processed in alphabetical order
+- Files are processed in chronological order
-- Dates are extracted from filenames
+- Metadata is preserved between scripts for accurate statistics
 - Original files are preserved at each step

-## Dependencies

-Main dependencies (see requirements.txt for versions):
-- pyautogui: For screen control
-- Pillow: Image processing
-- mss: Screen capture
-- opencv-python: Video creation
-- screeninfo: Monitor detection
-- numpy: Image processing